 If you’ve got real bypass experience, cvor travel nurse jobs in North Carolina are worth a hard look right now.
 CVOR is one of the most specialized lanes in all of travel nursing, and North Carolina has quietly turned into one of the better places to work it.
 The cardiac programs in Charlotte and the Research Triangle have grown fast over the past decade, and they need experienced CVOR travelers to keep those open-heart rooms running.
-Here’s the deal: this page lays out what these contracts actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the call-center runaround.
+So here’s what you’ll find on this page: what these contracts actually look like, what they pay right now, how licensing works as a compact state, and how Junxion gets you placed without the hold-music marathon.

-Junxion Med Staffing was founded by a traveling surgical tech, so cardiovascular OR environments aren’t foreign territory for us.
-Your recruiter knows what CVOR actually involves, understands why bypass pump experience matters, and won’t waste your time pitching you to programs that don’t fit your background.
-We’re a focused team that actually picks up the phone, not a call center processing volume.
-Browse what’s open on the CVOR travel nurse hub, dig into the numbers in our CVOR travel nurse job breakdown, or check how to become a traveling nurse if you’re still mapping out the move.
+Junxion Med Staffing was built by a former traveling surgical tech, which means the cardiovascular OR isn’t a line on a spreadsheet to us; it’s a room we’ve worked in.
+Your recruiter understands what CVOR asks of you, knows why bypass pump experience is the make-or-break credential, and won’t waste your time on programs that don’t fit your background.
+When you call, you get a person with answers.
+Current openings are on the CVOR travel nurse hub, the pay detail is in our CVOR travel nurse job breakdown, and how to become a traveling nurse is the primer if you’re still deciding.

 Why Take CVOR Travel Nurse Jobs in North Carolina?

 North Carolina is an NLC compact state, which means cvor travel nurse jobs in North Carolina are open to travelers with a compact license without waiting on a separate application.
-That speed matters in CVOR, because cardiac programs tend to have urgent needs tied to case volume, a staff departure, or a program expansion.
+That speed matters in this specialty, where cardiac programs post urgent needs when case volume rises, when a staff member leaves, or when a program expands.
 The other thing working in your favor here is geography: the state’s cardiac surgery is concentrated in two strong hubs.
-Charlotte anchors one, and the Raleigh-Durham Research Triangle anchors the other, and both have been adding heart-program capacity to keep up with a population that’s grown faster than almost any state in the country.
+Charlotte anchors one, the Raleigh-Durham Research Triangle anchors the other, and both have been adding heart-program capacity to keep up with a population that’s grown faster than almost any state in the country.

 Across those markets, CVOR travelers work complex open-heart cases, valve repairs and replacements, coronary bypasses, and a growing share of TAVR and other structural heart procedures at large academic medical centers and dedicated cardiac surgery programs.
-The clinical exposure is about as strong as the specialty gets, and the pay reflects the complexity.
+Few assignments anywhere match that clinical exposure, and the pay reflects the complexity.
 Because the demand is split across two metro hubs plus the mid-size cardiac centers in places like Greensboro, you usually have options instead of a single program dictating your terms.
 Want to size North Carolina up against your other moves?
 Our travel healthcare jobs in North Carolina hub covers cities, pay, and lifestyle across specialties in depth.

 What a Typical CVOR Assignment Looks Like in North Carolina

-Most North Carolina CVOR contracts run about 13 weeks with options to extend, and you’ll typically circulate or scrub open-heart cases on a day-shift block with call layered on top.
-The case mix leans toward coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger academic programs in Charlotte and the Triangle running the widest variety.
-Expect a quick orientation.
-Facilities hire CVOR travelers who can walk in, pick up the surgeon cards and pump protocols fast, and start carrying their share of cases almost right away.
+Most North Carolina CVOR contracts run about 13 weeks with options to extend.
+The rhythm: a day-shift block circulating or scrubbing open-heart cases, call layered on top.
+Expect coronary bypass grafts, valve repairs and replacements, aortic work, and structural heart procedures, with the bigger academic programs in Charlotte and the Triangle running the widest variety.
+Orientation stays short on purpose, since facilities hire CVOR travelers who can pick up the surgeon cards and pump protocols fast and start carrying their share of cases almost right away.

 Call comes with the territory in CVOR, and North Carolina is no exception, because cardiac emergencies don’t keep business hours.
-Most contracts carry call on top of your scheduled shifts, and that callback pay adds real money to your weekly total (more on the specifics in the FAQs below).
+Most contracts carry call on top of your scheduled shifts, and that callback pay is real money stacked on top (more on the specifics in the FAQs below).
 The day-to-day is high-acuity and detail-driven.
 You’re running the sterile field in a room packed with specialized equipment, and you’re locked in with the perfusionist, cardiac anesthesiologist, and surgeon through every phase of the case.
 When something gets complicated, the whole room leans on the OR team to stay a step ahead.
 If that’s where you do your best work, the busy programs here will keep you in it.

 CVOR Travel Nurse Pay in North Carolina

 CVOR contracts are among the best-paying in the specialty, and North Carolina is no exception.
-The mix of technical complexity, call requirements, and steady facility demand pushes rates up.
+Technical complexity, call requirements, and steady facility demand push rates up.
 Based on current market data, weekly pay for CVOR travel nurses in North Carolina generally lands in the $2,500 to $3,350 per week range, with the exact number driven by facility, call structure, shift, and your experience level.
 Contracts with heavy call at the busiest cardiac programs tend to push toward the top of that range.

-Pay moves with the market and the season, so treat that as a starting reference, not a promise.
-Your Junxion recruiter walks through the full package before you commit, including the taxable rate, the stipends, and the call structure, so you’re looking at real numbers for the actual contract instead of a generic average.
+Since pay moves with the market and the season, treat that range as a starting reference rather than a promise.
+Your Junxion recruiter opens the books on the full package before you commit, covering the taxable rate, the stipends, and the call structure, so you’re looking at real numbers for the actual contract instead of a generic average.
 One thing that works in your favor here: cost of living runs lower in several North Carolina metros than in the big coastal markets, so the same housing stipend tends to stretch further.
 Here’s what a Junxion CVOR package in North Carolina usually includes:

-• Tax-free housing stipend paid directly to you.
-You find and book your own place, so Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
+- Tax-free housing stipend paid to you directly.
+You handle finding and booking your own place; Junxion doesn’t arrange or provide the housing itself, but your recruiter points you to trusted housing resources, and the stipend reflects the local cost of living.
 (More on how that works in the FAQs.)

-Weighing CVOR against other cardiac lanes?
-It’s worth a look at travel cath lab RN jobs in North Carolina, since the two specialties often overlap for nurses with a cardiac background.
+Cardiac experience opens two doors, so peek at travel cath lab RN jobs in North Carolina as well, since the two specialties often overlap for nurses with a cardiac background.

 Licensing and Credentialing for North Carolina CVOR Contracts

 Because North Carolina is a compact state, travelers holding a compact home-state RN license can take North Carolina assignments without applying for a separate license.
-If your home state isn’t in the compact, you’ll apply to the North Carolina Board of Nursing by endorsement, so it pays to start that application early rather than letting it become the thing that delays your start date.
-CVOR contracts are also among the most credential-intensive in travel nursing.
+If your home state isn’t in the compact, you’ll apply to the North Carolina Board of Nursing by endorsement, and the earlier that application moves, the less chance it delays your start date.
+On the credential side, CVOR is one of the most demanding lanes in travel nursing.
 Here’s what North Carolina facilities generally expect:

-• ACLS: Required for essentially all CVOR contracts in North Carolina, current before your start date
+- ACLS: On essentially every CVOR contract in North Carolina, current before your start date

-Junxion’s credentialing team reviews every requirement before you accept a contract and handles the paperwork so nothing slips.
+Junxion’s credentialing team squares away every requirement before you accept a contract and pushes the paperwork so nothing slips.
 Questions about credentialing for a specific North Carolina program or your licensing timeline?
 Reach out to a Junxion recruiter directly, or visit the employee resources page for compliance tools and housing guides.

 How North Carolina Compares for CVOR Travelers